rskupnik/rskupnik.github.io/_posts/2017-05-02-wordplay-word-processing-engine.md

 ---

 That's pretty much it for the first version of **Wordplay**.
+I have a bad feeling in my stomach that I have missed something important in this design that will come out during implementation and bite me hard :) Not a reason to stop trying, though!

 I will post a link to the github project here as soon as I actually start implementing it :)

 See you in the next post, and remember to have fun! :)